epstabler/star/python/README.md

 Python operations.
 For details about variables and binding see code and comments.
 See umbutts/\*Star\* for *- and +- extended examples.

-The U transducer rules accordingly can define transitions that apply to any number of children -- so this is in effect a kind of polymorphism: the function defined by a rule can operate on a nodes labeled X with various arities, even unbounded arities.

 For VERBOSE output, set ``VERBOSE = True`` in ``duxmbutt.py``

 None of the basic functions other than graphical display require NLTK. (if needed, ``pip install nltk``).